BE-RAN: Blockchain-enabled Open RAN for 6G with DID and Privacy-Preserving Communication: Blockchain-enabled RAN

 \section{Blockchain-enabled RAN}

-BE-RAN is a holistic approach to adapt the conventional RAN with decentralized focus enabled by novel identity management and mutual authentication, shown in Fig. \ref{fig:arch}, all its details are explained later in oncoming sections.
-It is designed from deconstructing functions via top-down approach, as BE-RAN frees the information which was only kept by CN at the top, but deployed with the construction of function by down-top approach, as the lower layers are all independently functional from upper-level elements in RAN and CN.
+BE-RAN adapts conventional RAN with a decentralized focus, enabled by novel identity management and mutual authentication.
+It employs a top-down approach for function deconstruction and a bottom-up approach for deployment, ensuring lower layers function independently from upper-level RAN and CN elements.

-The most fundamental parts of BE-RAN are the identity management and mutual authentication, with the feasibility at UEs and their attach-request during random access to RAN for better locality and latency.
-Once the UE registry is completed, BE-RAN is able to provide UEs with ad hoc network switching to facilitate further UE to UE mutual authentication if the intended users is within the reach of groups served by the same DU, indicated as Local Group in Fig. \ref{fig:arch}, with benefits of privacy-enhanced and lower latency network.
-As for RAN elements, in the time advanced operation, they are known to each other not only by conventional RAN element ID and PKI-based credentials, but also BC ADD association in parallel, in case the attack on the CA or other PKI resources.

-In the case of out of reach at Layer 2 DU, with viable interfaces to upper CU or DUs with in the same resource pool (of physical servers), as shown in Fig. \ref{fig:arch}, BE-RAN encourages the traffic to be lifted to the upper layer with BE-RAN specific packet header and configurations.
-At the CU level, BE-RAN is able to couple with routing service and deploy firewalls and other traffic policies for reinforced security for both UE and RAN elements.
-Besides, MEC joins the BE-RAN at the network layer, as shown in Fig. \ref{fig:arch} right-hand-side, with the filtration of MEC BC ADD bounded traffic, MEC interacts with all UEs and RAN elements following procedures as mentioned above.
+BE-RAN's key features include identity management and mutual authentication at the UE level, improving locality and latency.
+It enables ad hoc network switching for UE-to-UE authentication within local DU groups.
+RAN elements utilize BC ADD association, complementing conventional ID and PKI-based credentials.
+For out-of-reach DUs, BE-RAN implements upper-layer traffic routing with specific headers.
+The architecture also integrates with MEC at the network layer.

-In the end, if the RAN runs the majority of the traffic in the BE-RAN regime, it effectively becomes an Edge Network with the absence of CN.
-Having the BE-RAN characteristics recognized in RAN intelligent controller (RIC), Edge Networks are able to perform more sophisticated service and policies to connected UEs and RAN elements, such as zero-rated service, QoS, QoE, etc.
+When operating predominantly in the BE-RAN regime, RAN effectively becomes an Edge Network.
+This transformation allows RIC to implement sophisticated services and policies such as zero-rated service, QoS, and QoE for connected UEs and RAN elements.